kunalagra/AndroidthonAttend/README.md

   cross-platform apps with our Apple platforms, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data.

-* Live database -  Live data only updates the app components like Activity or Fragments which are in active life cycle state.
+* LiveData -  Live data only updates the app components like Activity or Fragments which are in active life cycle state.
 LiveData notifies the observer(Activity or Fragment) which are in Started or Resumed life cycle state.
 Inactive observers registered to watch LiveData objects aren’t notified about changes.
 Here inactive observers mean which are not in the state of